kubestellar/infra/SECURITY.md

-# Security Process for KCP
+# Security Process for KubeStellar

 TBD